gillarkod/panopuppet/README.md

 The master branch has a release which includes:
 * ldap authentication
 * caching

-Upcoming branches:
-* no_auth
-  * There will be no ldap authentication support included.

 # Contact Me
 If you have any questions you are welcome to contact me @ chat.freenode.net - My nickname is Propyless